pennjay237/node-js-exercise/README.md

 - Search contacts by name
 - Update existing contact details
 - Delete contacts
-- Organize contacts into groups (Bonus)
+- Organize contacts into groups
-- Validates:
 - Unique phone numbers and emails
 - Proper email format
 - Phone numbers must start with `2376` and be followed by exactly 8 digits